Fall is in the air! Get you’re home ready for the upcoming Halloween holiday with this fun Cricut Made Haunted House!

 - Card stock in black and orange – I used glitter orange paper, and I LOVE how it turned out!
 (You can also use yellow if you want, the colored paper becomes the light in the windows of the house).

 - You will definitely want to download this pdf.
 It gives you instructions on how to put all of the many little pieces together.
 These were originally for the Cricut Expression.
+The original source for the PDF is down, but I was able to find it and put the PDF in my google drive.

 - I recommend investing in a fine-tip glue pen for this project if you don’t have one already.
 There are a lot of very small pieces that need to be glued, and glue pens work like a champ!